Resources » Internet & Browsers » Search Engines » Search Engine Optimization

 The best solution Google gives to get pages indexed is, get more links to the page.

 However, this is an old advice.
 In the past few months, Google has changed the algorithm a lot and bad links could actually harm your site.
 So, avoid getting lot of links for the purpose of getting your page rank better or index faster.

 The best way to get pages indexed by Google quicker is to make Google believe that you have valuable content and make it worth checking your site often.
-If your site updated often with new content, eventually Google will learn that it need to index more often to get more fresh content.
+If your site is updated often with new content, eventually Google will learn that it needs to index more often to get more fresh content.
 If your site has no new posts regularly, Google would reduce the indexing rate.

 Can we publish hundreds of new pages all together or should we post one by one over a period of time?